The Mission of Our Lady of the Angels establishes a Catholic presence in the

 A New Year's Reflection

-In addition to the Mobile Food Pantry days and the General Work Days listed on
+In addition to the Mobile Food Pantry days and the General Work

 CURRENT VOLUNTEER OPPORTUNITIES